How To Set Personal Goals

 LET GO OF THE PAST & THE NEGATIVE FEELINGS ASSOCIATED WITH THE PAST:

-My plan is to visualize a broom to sweep those negative feelings out the door.
+I plan to visualize a broom to sweep those negative feelings out the door.

 TAKE CARE OF YOUR HEALTH:

-This is something I start to do and then let it lapse.
-I plan to make better food choices.
-I’ll find a way of getting exercise that will not cause undue pain from old injuries.
+This is something I start and then let my best intentions lapse.
+One change I want to strive for is to make better food choices.
+I will find a way to get exercise that does not cause undue pain from old injuries.

-My plan is to discuss this with my doctor to set achievable goals.
+I plan to discuss this with my doctor to set achievable goals.

 PRACTICE COMPASSION:

 First, I will practice self-compassion.
 Learning self-compassion is an important first step.
-That way we can recognize what compassion really is.
+That way, we can recognize what compassion really is.
+Then put it into practice to help others.

-My plan is to relax my judgments of others.
+I plan to relax my judgments of others.

 LEARN FROM YOUR EXPERIENCES:

 If I am thinking of the past, I will not dwell on it, but let it go as soon as the thought has formed in my mind.
-I will think about how I could have handled a difficult situation in a better manner.
+I will think about how I could have handled a difficult situation better.

 Mistakes teach us what doesn’t work and encourage us to create new ways of thinking and doing.